Sugar is one of the worst things we can put in our body, yet we continue to consume loads of it without a second thought.

 If you can’t live without bread, try one of these awesome low-carb bread recipes that are convenient and easy to make.
 You can also swap out white bread with healthier whole grains options, such as barley, quinoa, brown rice or whole-wheat bread.

 When you’re cutting down on sugar, it’s good to have a few healthy snacks on hand in case you get hungry between meals.
 This is especially true during the first few weeks of your new regime.
 Here’s the kicker.
 Most snacks are full of sugar and unhealthy additives.
 Chips, crackers, and pretzels are nothing but sugar bombs with little to no nutritional value.

 This is why snacking the way we’re used to can actually do more harm than good.

 Here’s what I recommend: swap junk snacks for healthy ones.
 The right snacks are high in healthy fats, lean protein, and fiber but very low in sugar, grains, and carbs.
 They leave you feeling full, which helps you consume less of your upcoming meal and throughout the day.

 - Non-starchy veggies

-If you want to eat less sugar, boycotting sugar-sweetened drinks should be one of the first things you do.
-That was my first step, and it had a big impact on the rest of my diet.
+If you want to eat less sugar, boycotting sugar-sweetened drinks is one of the first things you should do.
+It was my first step, and it had a big impact on the rest of my diet.

 Sugary drinks are bad for you for a slew of reasons.
-They pack in lots of added sugar, which, and I hate to sound like a broken record, increases your risks of type 2 diabetes, metabolic syndrome, and weight gain when consumed in excess.
+They pack lots of added sugar, which (I hate to sound like a broken record, but here I go again) increases your risk for type 2 diabetes, metabolic syndrome, and weight gain when consumed in excess.